-This is a loaded question, but one we can break apart and analyse the different elements of an Island Peak ascent.
+Is it Difficult Climbing Island Peak?
+This is a loaded question, but one we can break apart and analyze the different elements of an Island Peak ascent.
 Many people classify Island Peak as trekking peak, WE DO NOT.
-You need to come on the Island Peak trip with previous mountaineering experience and the right physical preparations.
+You need to come on the Island Peak trip with previous mountaineering training and the right physical preparations.

-Watch the video below and see the different types of terrain you will encounter.
+Watch the video above and see the different types of terrain you will encounter.
 Island Peak is not a straight forward climb and it changes each season.
-Ian has climbed Mount Everest to the summit and Island peak over 17+ times and is always happy to chat with you about how to come fully prepared for this challenging trip.
+I have climbed Mount Everest to the summit and Island peak over 22 times and is always happy to chat with you about how to come fully prepared for this challenging trip.
 Read some REVIEWS from our trips.

 Firstly, you might read or hear that there is no water at high camp and this is not true.
 Most groups want to cut corners by saying this.
 Companies need to make a summit attempt from Island Peak Base Camp.
 Secondly, different operators just wont have the staff available to go over the ridge to collect it.
 They also wont have the staff available to carry tents, ropes and equipment up to high camp and crampon point.
 Finally, very few teams will have enough guides available high on the mountain in case of emergency.
 There will be no-one to fix ropes on the head wall which undoubtedly, in not maximizing safety on the mountain.